Sophie Cox -This Here Then Now – Scone Museum

 The This Here Then Now project was conceived by Arts Upper Hunter and developed in partnership with local museums.

 In 2024 three Upper Hunter regional museums were selected to work with resident artists; Sophie Cox at Scone Museum, Helene Leane at Dungog Museum and Todd Fuller at Tocal Homestead.
-This was made possible by the Australian Government Regional Arts Fund, which supports the arts in regional and remote Australia, the NSW Government and C B Alexander Foundation.
+This was made possible by the Australian Government Regional Arts Fund, which supports the arts in regional and remote Australia, and the NSW Government.